 So it’s important to understand your plan’s rules, and to ensure that your doctor has your health plan information so that they can submit prior authorization requests on your behalf.
 And if in doubt, it’s best to contact your health plan before a particular service is scheduled, to make sure you know whether prior authorization is necessary, and if so, whether it has been granted.

-If you’ve read this far, you may be wondering why a health savings account (HSA) isn’t listed here.
-It’s common to see comparison charts that include PPO, EPO, HMO, POS, and HSA (Health Savings Account).
-That leads many consumers to assume that the HSA acronym is a form of managed care – but it’s not.
+If you’ve read this far, you may be wondering why a health savings account (HSA) and a high-deductible health plan (HDHP) aren’t listed here.
+It’s common to see these acronyms in articles that compare PPO, EPO, HMO, and POS plans – and that leads many consumers to assume that an HSA or HDHP is a form of managed care plan.
+But neither is.

-HSA-qualified high-deductible health plans (HDHPs) allow enrollees to contribute pre-tax money to an HSA (you cannot contribute to an HSA unless you have active coverage under an HDHP).
+HSA-qualified high-deductible health plans (HDHPs) allow enrollees to contribute pre-tax money to an HSA.
+(You cannot contribute to an HSA unless you have active coverage under an HDHP.)
 And HDHPs must conform to specific IRS rules.
-The IRS sets minimum deductibles and maximum out-of-pocket limits (which are lower than the maximum out-of-pocket limits that HHS sets for other plans), and limits the services that the plan can pay for before the deductible is met.
+The IRS sets minimum deductibles and maximum out-of-pocket limits (which are lower than what the Department of Health and Human Services sets for other plans), and limits the services that the plan can pay for before the deductible is met.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.